opentofu/registry-ui/frontend/docs/providers/creating.md

 ### Configured functions

-When calling provider-defined functions introduced in OpenTofu 1.7, Terraform does not pass any configuration to the provider.
-This means, your functions cannot make use of provider configuration.
-OpenTofu does configure the provider, so your functions may make use of this configuration.
+When calling provider-defined functions (introduced in OpenTofu 1.7 and Terraform 1.8), Terraform does not pass any configuration to the provider.
+This means, your functions cannot make use of provider configuration if you want to support Terraform.
+OpenTofu configures the provider, so your functions may make use of this configuration.

 ## Things that don't work in OpenTofu (yet)